 The greatest predictor of happiness is social connection.
 You can have all the money in the world, all the fame, all the success, but if you don’t have social connection, you will not have happiness.
 I have met people who have nothing externally but still have joy because of their family and friends.

 The AMTA 2017 National Convention allows us to strengthen the most important predictor of happiness—social connection—by not only recharging us, but also fueling us by knowing that there are other amazing people in the world working side-by-side to make this a better place for us all.

 Continue the Conversation!
-Reserve Your Spot at the Largest Event in the Massage Profession
+Attend the Largest Event in the Massage Therapy Profession

 Watch Shawn Achor's TED Talk: The Happy Secret to Better Work

 We believe we should work hard in order to be happy, but could we be thinking about things backwards?
 In this fast-moving and very funny talk, psychologist Shawn Achor argues that, actually, happiness inspires us to be more productive.